hahe050305/Pen-It_Digitally/README.md

 # Pen-It_Digitally
+This project allows users to store their precious moments and revisit them digitally.
-This project is built using basic functionalities of JavaScript coupled with visually appealing CSS Styling.
+This hands-on project is built using basic functionalities of JavaScript coupled with visually appealing CSS styling.